$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Bounds for Mixed Moments of L -Functions in the Short Transition Range

 \subsection{Bounds via the Kuznetsov Formula}

 When applying H\"{o}lder's inequality, we also are led to the study of the first moment of $L(1/2,\ad g \otimes f)$ in short intervals close to $2t_g$.
 While we expect that this can be achieved via $\GL_3 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_1$ spectral reciprocity, we instead approach this problem in a more traditional fashion via the Kuznetsov formula.
+As in \hyperref[sect:GL4xGL2transforms]{Section \ref*{sect:GL4xGL2transforms}}, the statement and the proof of the following proposition uses the $\e$-convention: $\e$ denotes an arbitrarily small constant whose value may change from occurrence to occurrence.